elycruz/sjljs/readme-fragments/README-fragment.md

 - [X] - Remove use of eval option for `defineSubClass`.
 - [ ] - Create docs for `sjl.package`.
 - [X] - Shim `sjl.forEach` and `sjl.indexOf`.
 - [ ] - Make `sjl.package` work using node (dynamically load class in for every requested namespace/class
 instead of requiring global require).
+- [ ] - Include all sub items for components included as sub nav in components nav in readme.

 ### MVP for 0.5.1+
 - [X] - Add changelog.md in main readme.